forcedotcom/cli/releasenotes/README.md

     (plugin-data PR [1492](https://github.com/salesforcecli/plugin-data/pull/1492))

 * CHANGE: The `org generate password` command now enforces minimum values for password length and complexity.
 Commands that specify `--length` below 20 or `--complexity` below 3 now fail with a validation error instead of being silently corrected.
-This completes the deprecation cycle started in the Summer '26 release.
+This completes the deprecation cycle we announced in [April 1, 2026](./README.md#21298-april-1-2026).
 For example:

     ```bash
     # This now fails with a validation error